Declining births fuel record low growth rate in California

 State officials said Wednesday the population stood at 39.9 million as of Jan.
-1. The state added nearly 187,000 people in 2018 for a growth rate of 0.47%.
+1. The state added nearly 187,000 people in 2018 for a growth rate of 0.47%, the slowest since records began in 1900.
 The sluggish rate was driven by a significant drop in births and an uptick in deaths as the baby boomer generation ages.

 Still, California remains the country's most populous state by far.
 Texas, the next most populous state, is still shy of 30 million people.

+Ethan Sharygin, a demographer with the state Department of Finance, noted births have declined faster than expected.
+He said one reason is fewer people are coming to California from Mexico, where birth rates are higher.
+Instead, more people are coming from places like China, where birth rates are lower.

-The estimate comes as California prepares for the 2020 census, an important head count used to distribute federal tax dollars and influence congressional representation.
+California's population estimates come as the state is preparing for the 2020 census, an important head count used to distribute federal tax dollars and decide congressional representation.
+State officials are concerned many Hispanics won't be counted if the Trump administration succeeds in placing a citizenship question on the census form.

+State Attorney General Xavier Becerra has filed a lawsuit seeking to block the question.
+California has the largest Hispanic population in the country with more than 15 million people, according to the U.S. Census Bureau.

+The devastating wildfires in 2018 destroyed more than 14,600 housing units, including 90% of the housing stock in Paradise.
+The result is a population boom in the nearby cities.
+Chico added 19,000 people, the largest gain in the state, while Sacramento was second with an additional 7,400 people.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.